Tuesday March 7, 2017

 Your path to lower auto insurance rates starts with safe, responsible driving.
 Which means if you’re planning on getting behind the wheel, you should avoid ANY drug that can impair your driving – just as you should avoid too much alcohol.
 And as of October 2, 2016, drug impaired drivers in Ontario face the same penalties as drunk drivers.
 Therefore, it’s important to that you understand both the risks and the penalties of drug impaired driving.
 Obeying the law will help you stay on the safe, responsible path.

 Ontario drivers must also keep in mind, you can be charged with impaired driving while operating a vehicle of any kind.
-Even if you’re driving a snowmobile or off-road vehicle, you could face a drug impaired driving charge.
+So, even if you’re driving a snowmobile or off-road vehicle, you could face a drug impaired driving charge.

 According to the Canadian Centre for Substance abuse, nearly as many drivers died in road crashes after using drugs (34.2%) as those who had been drinking (39.1%) in 2010.